AntiCompositeNumber/signatures/README.md

 To stop the webservice, run `webservice stop`

 ### Batch reports
 On Toolforge, reports are run from a Kubernetes Job.
-A custom script is used -- any arguments passed to the start script will be passed to the report script.
+A custom script is used to start the job.
+Any arguments passed to the start script will be passed to the report script.
+Currently, the only accepted parameter is the site that should be scanned.

 To create or update a report, run `./sigprobs_start.py <site>`